Work samples are required. Upload each sample to the online application.

-For the Work Samples use your last name first, first name initial, underscore, and the word work, ex.
-DoeJ_work01, DoeJ_work02, etc. You will attach each sample to the Online Application once all application materials are ready to be submitted.
 NOTE: If your work samples are on a website, the titles need to match the Work Sample List.
-List the link at the top of the List page.
+Provide the link in the space provided and list the link at the top of the List of Work Samples page.

 Your work samples can range from jpegs to pdfs, mp3 or wave files—depending on your artistic discipline.
 You'll want to clearly label each sample with the title, date, medium, size, and venue (whatever is appropriate for your field).
 Refer to the work sample requirements for your discipline in Step 4.

 Remember, excellent work samples are essential to a first-rate proposal package.
 Spend the time and energy that you need to be sure that these samples are professionally produced and well-presented.
 The presentation of your work will make a big difference in your chances for support!
 If you are a visual artist, download the Visual Artist Handout for information about photographing your artwork.

 Supplement your work samples with a description sheet.
 This information can be included in the List of Work Samples sheet.
 Here you'll list titles, dimensions, materials, date completed, length of performance, location and date of performance, your role, and any other technical or descriptive information that's pertinent.